 - Promote weight loss2.

-- Reduce junk food cravings.
+- Reduce junk food cravings and promote healthy eating.

 - Boosts energy levels.

 - Enhance bowel regularity and digestion.

 The shakes have 17g of protein, 4g of fiber, 7g of sugar, 13g of carbohydrates and about 140-160 calories in a 36-gram serving.

 It contains stevia, fructose, and numerous vitamins and minerals.

 They are designed through an excellent blend of superfoods that are categorized into five groups.

 1. Protein and fiber blend

 This blend aims at fat loss and muscle growth